The internet is rife with contradiction, confirmation bias, and conspiracy.

 The circadian rhythm is being shown to control nearly every function and organ in the human body.

-Morning light revs your circadian rhythm exactly as nature intended it to: by lowering your melatonin at the beginning of the 24-hour wake/sleep cycle.
+Morning light revs your circadian rhythm by lowering your melatonin at the beginning of the 24-hour wake/sleep cycle.
+The morning hours are when you don’t need melatonin, you need to be awake, eating, moving and living your life.

-Morning sunlight is much brighter than indoor light, yet gentle and rich in healthy red spectrums.
 This wakes you up and signals to your brain the precise time of day.
+Warm, morning light doesn’t say “noon!” — it says “hello, it’s morning.”

-Studies show bright morning light is healthy for many reasons (even for weight loss), but its effects on the circadian rhythm are certainly the most profound.
+Studies show bright morning light is healthy for many reasons (including weight loss), but its effects on the circadian rhythm are certainly the most profound.
 Researchers who found morning light to be effective for weight loss suggested even this result was due to the light’s circadian rhythm benefits.

 The circadian rhythm impacts every single aspect of the body.
 If you want to fix your health, first restore your circadian rhythm.

-Morning light also tops the list for its impact on your mood and mental health.
-Who wouldn’t benefit from a better mental state as we improve and recover our health?
-Of course, there are also additional benefits from merely being outside in the fresh air.
+Morning light also favorably impacts your mood and mental health.
+Who wouldn’t benefit from a better mental state — particularly as we improve and recover our health?